Kings-Indian/AxeThrower/6-24-raw-notes.md

 - Hand sanitizer made cool flameballs when tested
 - WD-40 seems promising due to high energy density
 - AXE has moderate energy but interesting composition
 - All calculations are approximations
-- **Safety first!** This is for educational purposes only